telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 ##### e.preventDefault `Function`

-If invoked the grid will not save the generated file.
+If invoked the spreadsheet will not save the generated file.

 #### Example - subscribe to the "excelExport" event during initialization